derekriemer/nvda-notepadPlusPlus/readme.md

 In Notepad++ you can press f3 or shift+f3 to repeat the search in the forward or backward direction respectively.
 NVDA will read both the current line, and the selection within the line which represents the found text.

+### Support for switching documents.

+NVDA will speak the name of the new document on screen when switching between documents with control+tab and control+shift+tab.

 ## Non-default Notepad++ keyboard shortcuts

 This add-on expects that Notepad++ is being used with the default shortcut keys.